 Welcome to the 2015 Scholarship Program!
 The scholarship program brings needed training and education to potential job seekers in the legal technology industry.
 We recommend you read the below information in its entirety before starting your application.
 When you are ready, click here for the application.

-The 2014 program has many different options for applicants - from introductory e-discovery programs to multi-week legal project management courses, there is a wide range of educational options.
+The 2015 program features many different options for applicants - from introductory e-discovery programs to multi-week legal project management courses to certification exam training, there is a wide range of educational options.
 Below, you’ll find information on our partners and the scholarships they are providing.
-For a quick guide to our 2014 offerings, click here.
+For a quick guide to our 2015 offerings, click here.

 Please tell us, in your own words, why you are interested in the TRU Staffing Partners Scholarship Program.
 Discuss your motivation for entering or delving deeper into the e-discovery industry.

 Other information you will need before beginning the application: